phoneemail/sign-in-with-phone-python/README.md

 ## Introduction

 Phone Email introduces an innovative solution for user authentication - "Sign in with Phone".
 Our plugin empowers websites to offer seamless phone number verification to users at minimal or no cost.
 Similar to Firebase phone authentication, our solution embeds a "Log in with phone" button on client websites.
 Upon clicking, a verification window prompts users to enter their country code and mobile number.
-After successful verification through OTP sent to the user's mobile, control redirects back to the client website with an access token.
-Subsequently, passing this access token to the `getuser` REST API retrieves the verified mobile number.
+After successful OTP verification, control returns to the client website with a JSON URL on `phoneEmailListener` function.
+Verified mobile details can then be retrieved from this JSON URL.

 ### Key Benefits:
 - **Cost-Effective:** Minimal or no cost for phone verification.